The followers of Ninian, a Christian missionary, built the first Christian Church at Whithorn.

 Synod of Whitby

-Oswiu of Northumbria ordered a meeting be held at Whitby to determine whether the Christian church should follow the dictates of Irish missionaries or those of the Church in Rome.
-It was decided to follow those of Rome.
+.
+The purpose of the conference was to determine whether the Christian church should follow the dictates of Irish missionaries or those of the Church in Rome.
+After listening to the presentations of both sides, Oswiu decided to follow the teachings of Rome.

 Bishop Wilfrid who had been exiled from Northumbria converted the leader of Sussex to Christianity.